sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 **3a-6.**  Move the executable to the device, set it to executable (chmod +x), and execute the binary.

+# Visual Studio - Open Folder

+Check the [Visual Studio 2017 Example](https://github.com/sdurbin-pxc/plcnext-io-drivers-cpp/blob/master/examples/VisualStudio2017_Example).
+It has the configuration (json) files needed to compile, deploy, and debug in an "Open Folder" project.
+It has its own README that explains the files.

 # C++ Class Driver Documentation

 Reading through the sample application code and comments may be enough to get you going using the drivers.
 All of the I/O module classes follow a similar use pattern.
 To supplement this, more robust documentation will be available at the wiki page associated with this repository: